ddprrt/ddprrt.github.io/_posts/2016-02-05-topconf-at.md

 So, Linz has a software conference.
 One that's supposed to stay.
 I think it's about time.
 Linz has a wonderful IT community, with lots of great companies and so many schools and universities specialised for software development.
-With the exception of the short-lived Kod.io movement (spanning [Kod.io](/blog/2014/03/02/kodio/), Codefront and Railsgirls in 2014), as well as some Linuxwochen every now and then, I hardly can remember any full-fledged Software conference.
+Except for the short-lived Kod.io movement (spanning [Kod.io](/blog/2014/03/02/kodio/), Codefront and Railsgirls in 2014), as well as some Linuxwochen now and then, I hardly can remember any full-fledged Software conference.
 So hey, we finally got one!

 Usually I would give some sort of review.
 But as I was partly involved with the conference's organisation, I decided to put a little twist on the usual review you would expect.
-As people recognised my involvement, they asked me a lot of questions around the conference inbetween sessions.
+As people recognised my involvement, they asked me a lot of questions around the conference in-between sessions.
 I gathered (or
 rather: remembered) the few questions attendees asked me the most.

 ## Why did you organise the Austrian Topconf in Linz?